fl1d/w0ex.github.io/_pages/guide_en.md

 * **Step 4: Create a registration application here ([word](/doc/2020_Spring_Application.docx), [pdf](/doc/2020_Spring_Application.pdf)), attach a short essay on the research plan from the master course to the doctoral course and the relation to super smart society.
 Submit it to the office of the Tokyo Tech Academy for Super Smart Society at S3-213.**

-  Please read the [study guide](/doc/Guide_SSS.pdf) (tentative) carefully.
+  Please read the [Study Guide](/doc/Guide_SSS.pdf) (tentative) carefully.
 Doctoral course applicants or existing doctoral students who request for mid-term review in concurrent with the entrance examination, please fill into 「4.
 Request for mid-term review for transforming into the program」 of the registration application form.
 Details about the mid-term review will be informed to the relevant applicants later from the office.

   Deadline: 2020/2/28 12:00<br>
   Place of submission: Rm.S3-213